bump-sh/github-action/README.md

 - [Deploy documentation only](#deploy-documentation-only)
 - [Diff on pull requests only](#diff-on-pull-requests-only)

-This GitHub action can be utilized to interact with the MCP server and workflow definition on bump.sh hosted on Bump.sh:
+This GitHub action can be utilized to interact with the MCP server and workflow definition hosted on Bump.sh:

 - [Deploy workflow document for your MCP server](#deploy-workflow-document-for-your-MCP-Server)